Australia’s Time Use Survey – Frequently Asked Questions

 It is important that all selected households complete the survey in order to make sure the results represent the whole community.
 This means that decisions made about services provided by government, local councils and community groups are made using the most accurate information.

-Your household will have received a letter and flyer informing you about your selection in this survey.
+Your household will have received a letter informing you about your selection in this survey.
 There are two parts to this survey:

 The questions in the first part of this survey focus on employment, childcare and health.
 To answer these questions, please choose someone from your household to be your representative.
-This should be the person best placed to answer these kinds of questions on behalf of everyone in the household.
+This should be the person best placed to answer these kinds of questions on behalf of everyone in the household, including providing the email address for each person who is 15 years or older.

-The information collected in the diaries is crucial in gaining an understanding of how Australians spend their time.
-If we don't hear anything from you before the due date (shown on the letter we sent), one of our interviewers will make contact to set up an appointment to complete part 1 of this survey and deliver the time use diaries.
+If we don't hear anything from you before the due date (shown on the letter we sent), one of our interviewers may make contact to complete the survey with you and your household.

 Who in my household will be required to participate?